m3db/m3/site/content/quickstart/docker.md

 ---
 linkTitle: "Docker"
+title: Creating a Single Node M3DB Cluster with Docker
 weight: 1
 ---

 <!-- TODO: Fix dates.
 Cross-platform date generation is a pain, so maybe use Docker locally?
 See what Netlify supports, or maybe there is a Hugo variable, or create a shortcode -->

-# Creating a Single Node M3DB Cluster with Docker

 This guide shows how to install and configure M3DB, create a single-node cluster, and read and write metrics to it.